srinji5141/srinji5141.github.io/README.md

 ### Amazon Web Services Innovation Challenge Final Presentation
 Won 1st Place

-As part of the Data Rangers team, for the AWS Innovation Challenge, we developed a data-driven gamified social media platform for the LA 2028 Olympics.
+As part of the Data Rangers team, for the AWS Innovation Challenge, I was able to develop a data-driven gamified social media platform for the LA 2028 Olympics.
 Our solution aimed to address declining viewership by engaging users in daily challenges, real-time trivia, and community leaderboards.

 Our pitch deck included a problem statement, a [Figma mockup](https://www.figma.com/proto/Fd5rzxMQhipRqesRBQ11u2/MedalUp?type=design&node-id=1-3348&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A3348) of our application detailing the user journery, as well as a data pipeline explaining how we would attempt to create custom daily challenges.
 It also featured a market analysis, a business plan, and an implementation timeline.